-This Social Security news page includes headlines, articles, and citations about social security news from diverse, English-language news sources around the world.
+This Social Security news page includes headlines, summaries, and article citations about social security news from diverse, English-language news sources around the world.

 News articles are ordered by publication date, with the newest article listed first and the oldest article listed last.